PowerShell/vscode-powershell/docs/ise_compatibility.md

 ## Open in the ISE

-If, after everything, you want to open a file in the ISE, you can use <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>P</kbd>.
+If you end up wanting to open a file in the ISE anyway, you can use <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>P</kbd>.

 ## Other resources

 - 4sysops has [a great article](https://4sysops.com/archives/make-visual-studio-code-look-and-behave-like-powershell-ise/)
   on configuring VSCode to be more like the ISE.
-- Mike F Robbins has [a great post](https://mikefrobbins.com/2017/08/24/how-to-install-visual-studio-code-and-configure-it-as-a-replacement-for-the-powershell-ise/) on setting up VSCode.
+- Mike F Robbins has [a really good post](https://mikefrobbins.com/2017/08/24/how-to-install-visual-studio-code-and-configure-it-as-a-replacement-for-the-powershell-ise/) on setting up VSCode.
 - Learn PowerShell has [an excellent write up](https://www.learnpwsh.com/setup-vs-code-for-powershell/) on getting VSCode setup for PowerShell.